Ezward/gps/index.md

     Press CTRL-C for hangup
     ```

-2. Now we can run RTKLIB str2str in a separate command console to route the incoming NTRIP to the F9P (in the case below, via the second hardware serial port that has been enabled on the GPIO bus).
+2. Now we can run RTKLIB str2str in a separate command console on the RPi to route the incoming NTRIP to the F9P (in the case below, via the second hardware serial port that has been enabled on the GPIO bus; see details below).
     ```
     ./str2str -in serial://rfcomm0:115200:8:n:1 -out ./rtcm.txt -out serial://ttyAMA1:115200:8:n:1
     ```

+At this point corrections some be read by the phone, sent via bluetooth to the RPi and then sent via serial to the gps receiver.
+The receiver should go into float (blinking LED) and then fixed (LED off) mode.

 ## The Hardware: An Unexpected Journey